This site requires a more recent version of Adobe Flash Player to function properly.

 Branded Middleware Software

-- IBM Branded Middleware License Revenues: We currently forecast the revenues from the sale of IBM's middleware licenses to increase from about $5.7 billion in 2014 to over $6.4 billion by the end of the Trefis forecast period in 2021.
-We expect demand to pick up on the back of increase in software development around the globe, especially from legacy code conversion to newer standards and capabilities.
-However, if demand were to decline, due to overall downturn in economy, there could be a 3% downside to the Trefis price estimate if middleware license revenues were to remain flat at $5.7 billion by the end of Trefis forecast period.
+- IBM Branded Middleware License Revenues: We currently forecast the revenues from the sale of IBM's middleware licenses to flatline at $5.6 billion by the end of the Trefis forecast period in 2022.
+While we expect demand to pick up on the back of increase in software development around the globe, especially from legacy code conversion to newer standards and capabilities, IBM might not be able to capitalize on it as it is looking to roll back perpetual licensing in light of emerging cloud SaaS and focus on the subscription model.
+However, if demand were to decline, due to overall downturn in economy, there could be a 5% downside to the Trefis price estimate if middleware license revenues were to decline to $4.5 billion by the end of Trefis forecast period.

 OS and Others

 - GTS EBITDA Margin: GTS margins have historically witnessed solid growth increasing from 19.4% in 2010 to around 25.1% in 2014.
-While we currently forecast GBT EBITDA margin to stabilize at 24.1% in the future as demand for outsourcing improves and the company restructures its low margin contracts for higher margins, a decline in the future to recession level of 15% could result in a significant downside of 5% to the Trefis price estimate.
+While we currently forecast GBT EBITDA margin to stabilize at 22.6% in the future as demand for outsourcing improves and the company restructures its low margin contracts for higher margins in an industry that is highly competitive.
+Nevertheless, a decline in the future to recession level of 15% could result in a significant downside of 5% to the Trefis price estimate.

 For additional details, select a driver above or select a division from the interactive Trefis split for IBM at the top of the page.